 Monthly utilities are a part of everyday living.
 Your electricity bill, your heating bill, and your water bill will come whether you paid attention that month to them or not.
 Many people ignore these bills until it’s too late, and they’ve climbed well up into the outrageous.

-This article will encourage you to pay attention to your utilities, and identify tips and tricks to keep your heating bill significantly lower.
-There’s a lot of things people do every day that drive their heating bill up, and we’d like to see people empowered to stop.
+This article will encourage you to pay attention to your utilities and identify tips and tricks to keep your heating bill significantly lower.
+There’s a lot of things people do every day that drives their heating bill up, and we’d like to see people empowered to stop.

 Pay attention to the system that heats the house